EngineerBetter/concourse-up/README.md

 In just one command you can deploy a new Concourse environment for your team, on either AWS or GCP.
 Your Concourse-Up deployment will *upgrade itself* and self-heal, restoring the underlying VMs if needed.
 Using the same command-line tool you can do things like manage DNS, scale your environment, or manage firewall policy.

-You can keep up to date on Concourse-Up announcement by reading the [EngineerBetter Blog](http://www.engineerbetter.com/blog/)
+You can keep up to date on Concourse-Up announcements by reading the [EngineerBetter Blog](http://www.engineerbetter.com/blog/)

 ## Feature Summary